 MAAC is the first public/private partnership of its kind in the State of Indiana.

-The MAAC Public Safety Training campus, located in Valparaiso, Indiana, includes a 40-foot search and rescue tower, 2 story live burn building, flashover unit, 2 story residential training structure, ventilation and forcible entry training structure, rescue technique drafting pond, vehicle extrication pad, ventilation and forcible entry structure, fire extinguisher and propane teaching areas, indoor apparatus training space and classrooms.
+The MAAC Public Safety Training campus, located in Valparaiso, Indiana, includes a 4 Story (40-foot) search and rescue tower, 2 story live burn building, flashover unit, 2 story residential training structure, ventilation props, forcible entry props, drafting pond, vehicle extrication pad, one story multi-use structure, fire extinguisher and propane fire training areas, indoor apparatus training space and classrooms.
 All systems on campus are designed and manufactured to meet National Fire Protection Association requirements.